deoluoyinlola/microservices-demo/README.md

 # microservices-demo
 How I implemented the sample cloud-native application with 11 microservices showcasing Kubernetes and managed by helm.
 Original repo; https://github.com/GoogleCloudPlatform/microservices-demo

+Must have for this to run; minikube, kubectl, docker, helm, helmfile.
+Then following these steps;
+  - Fork the repo
+  - Clone the repo into you local machine
+  - cd into the directory
+  - Run the command; ```helmfile sync```
 ## Table of contents
 <!-- TOC -->
 * [A journey into microservice](#a-journey-into-microservices)